EXTENSIONS

 Scenario: pathMatches('/products') && methodIs('get')

-* def allProducts = karate.valuesOf(products)
+* def response = karate.valuesOf(products)

 Scenario: pathMatches('/products/{id}') && methodIs('get')